-Utility Warehouse is a multi-utility provider based in London, England.
-Paul and his team support over 45,000 salespeople with personal learning programs, adopting a strong design approach and a focus on tangible learning outcomes.
+Paul and his team support over 45,000 salespeople at Utility Warehouse with personal learning programs, adopting a strong design approach and a focus on tangible learning outcomes.
 His role focuses mainly on understanding those learners and finding ways to best support them, whether that be online or other forms of learning and development.

 Or search for “Learning at Large” on your podcast player of choice.